nmarsollier/viaduct/shared/codegen/impldocs/learnings.md

 }
 ```

 When Kotlin compiles, it creates an `isObjectType()` method.
 However, StringTemplate, in its attempts to call `getIsObjectType()`, `isIsObjectType()`, or `hasIsObjectType()` methods, cannot find them because they don't exist.
 StringTemplate will then try accessing the field `isObjectType` directly, in accordance with its documentation on [accessing properties of model objects](https://github.com/antlr/stringtemplate4/blob/master/doc/introduction.md#accessing-properties-of-model-objects).
-However, Kotlin blocks direct access to this field, restricting access something through the `isObjectType()` method.
+However, Kotlin blocks direct access to this field, restricting access to something through the `isObjectType()` method.
 This leaves StringTemplate unable to access `isObjectType`.

-### Variance in Kotlin Metadata

-TL;DR: The Kotlin @Metadata annotation generated by bytecodegen includes variance for parameter types, whereas the @Metadata
-annotation produced by the Kotlin compiler doesn't.

-The kotlinx-metadata library uses `KmType` to represent all types, including return types and value parameter types. `KmType`
-supports including variance for arguments via `KmTypeProjection`.
-One interesting thing we uncovered in classfile diff testing
-is that the @Metadata annotation produced by the Kotlin compiler includes variance in some places like function return types,
-but not in constructor and function parameter types.
-We would need to bend over backwards to match the compiler behavior by
-omitting variance from value params because in the "KmToCt" layer we rely on this Km variance information
-to set the equivalent wildcard in the Ct generic signatures.

-#### Variance of input `List` types
-Kotlin compiler includes variance for **arguments** in **function return types**.
-Hence it is important to
-match the compiler behavior in bytecodegen.

-More specifically we care about variance for arguments, i.e. when kmType with [isInput] = true, and especially when it is
-list type, as `List` type is defined as `interface List<out E>` and this would actually apply to any type with an covariant
-type parameter (the "out" keyword for the type param E).
-The general rule is, **the variance of subclassable base list type is `OUT` and the rest is `INVARIANT`**.
-That is, if the type is an interface or open class (which includes enums), the variance is OUT; if it's a final class,
-the variance is INVARIANT.